Skip to main content

 This extraction is formalized through the cold logic of intellectual property law.
 Traditional knowledge—beadwork patterns refined over generations, dance movements tied to specific ceremonies, spiritual concepts at the core of a culture—enters the production pipeline as “inspiration.”
 It exits as a series of copyrighted elements, legally the property of a Delaware corporation.
 Western IP law, built around the idea of a single, named author, is ill-equipped to recognize, let alone compensate, communal and ancestral creation.
 Through this legal sleight of hand, the culture that is being celebrated is simultaneously being possessed, with no legal recourse for the communities that originated it.

-But this ledger of extraction, as clear as it is, tells only half the story.
-To ignore the demand side of this equation, the profound hunger the film was designed to meet, would be its own kind of violence.
+But extraction is only half the account.
+The demand side — the profound hunger the film was designed to meet — has its own claim.
 For Black Americans, the descendants of a population that survived the Middle Passage, the connection to history is not an abstract concept.
 That journey was a profound cultural annihilation, a deliberate erasure of memory that severed languages, religions, and kinship systems, leaving a wound that persists across generations.
 Years after we immigrated to the United States, I asked my father about what it was like to engage with the community, and he shared an observation that still haunts me.
 He described them as such:

 When we moved to the US, there was a disconnect between our expectations of what life was like for people like us and reality.
 What we saw were people unmoored because they were taken away from their homes, and people who flailed wildly while attempting to connect to their roots.